 To aid in your exit, your vehicle is equipped with a headlight delay that will leave the headlights on for approximately up to 90 seconds.
-This delay is initiated when the ignition is turned OFF while the headlight switch is on, and then the headlight switch is cycled off.
-Headlight delay can be cancelled by either turning the headlight switch on then off, or by turning the ignition ON.
+This delay is initiated when the ignition is turned off while the headlight switch is on, and then the headlight switch is cycled off.
+Headlight delay can be cancelled by either turning the headlight switch on then off, or by turning the ignition to the ON/RUN position.